BackupTheBerlios/hjb-svn/trunk/docs/rst/index.rst

 * is deployed as a servlet (HJBServlet), that can run on any compliant Servlet specification 2.4 container.

-* is JMS vendor agnostic.
+* will work with any messaging vendor that provides a JMS interface.

 * aims to do one thing well.
 Its role is to act as an HTTP gateway server for JMS resources.
 Other potentially useful features are